zilliztech/zdoc/reference/api/python/python/MilvusClient/MilvusClient-Collections/Collections-create_collection.md

     The schema of this collection.

     Setting this to __None__ indicates this collection will be created with default settings.

     To set up a collection with a customized schema, you need to create a __CollectionSchema__ object and reference it here.
+In this case, Zilliz Cloud ignores all other schema-related settings carried in the request.

 - __index_params__ (_IndexParams_ | _None_)